Directed by Nick Marck

 - Leaning on the Fourth Wall: After the mailman gets mind-sucked, he looks in the direction of the camera and says, "I know you're all always looking at me.
 I can tell."

-- Not Helping Your Case: The physical test involves a blindfolded Buffy protecting a training dummy from an axe-wielding Watcher.
+- Not Helping Your Case: The physical test involves a blindfolded Buffy protecting a training dummy from an axe-wielding Philip.
 She ends up breaking the Watcher's ribs and axing the dummy herself.

 - "Open!"
 Says Me: Buffy kicks open the door to Spike's crypt, waking him up with a shout when sunlight shines on his face.

-- Passive-Aggressive Kombat: The Council go out of their way to make Giles and Buffy uncomfortable as a way of asserting their power.
+- Passive-Aggressive Kombat: The Council go out of their way to make Giles and Buffy uncomfortable as a way of asserting their authority.

 - Rescue Romance: Spike 'saves' Buffy from a vampire, clearly hoping it will warm her attitude towards him.
 It doesn't.